mcinnes01/TaskIt/README.md

 # TaskIt

-TaskIt is a simple dashboard application, using .net core and PostgreSql.
+TaskIt is a task management application, using .net core and PostgreSql.